In some of my softer moments, when I’m feeling extreme empathy and compassion, I actually find myself feeling sorry for my husband.

 You’d say I never cherished the home, but what if – somewhere deep down – I felt like I was never worthy?
 Would that change what I did?
 No, but it changes the motive.
 Sometimes we do foolish and harmful things to other people not because we don’t love them, but our lack of self- love.

 Had he confessed 10 years ago what he did, we would not be together today.
 I would not have had my own battles that helped me to change my point of view.
-Thank God for my own mistakes that humbled me and taught me extremely difficult lessons.
-What blessings they’ve become.
+Thank God for my own mistakes that humbled me and taught me those valuable lessons.

-It does feel sometimes like our lives burned to the ground, but the beauty is that what the devil intends for evil- God can use for His good, and we are rebuilding our home – satan be damned.
+It does feel sometimes like our lives burned to the ground, but the beauty is that what the devil intends for evil- God can use for His good, and we are working on rebuilding our home.
+Satan be damned.